 Blaik's advice to them was to play straight with the board.

 After the players had left, he realized, as he recalled later, "I had been in many a tough game, but this was not a game.
 This was a catastrophe."

-Blaik next headed for the home of the Superintendent, awakening him by throwing pebbles at his bedroom window.
+Blaik next headed for the home of the Superintendent.
+At that late hour, he awakened him by throwing pebbles at his bedroom window.

 The very next day, Bob Blaik and his roommate, who was president of the second (junior) class, came into the coach's office and told him that their class was involved, too - and so were they, personally.